Can You Afford to Have Kids?

 Planning Financially for a New Baby

-First, have you considered how you'll manage on the reduced income caused by time off for the pregnancy and birth?
 Check with your employer to see if you're covered by short-term disability insurance, which covers pregnancy.
 A typical policy will pay 60% to 70% of your gross income for approximately six weeks following the birth of your child (there may be a waiting period of a week).
+Do the same for the other parent if both of you are planning to take time off from work after the baby arrives.

 Even if you don't have disability insurance, your employer may be required to grant you time off under the Family Medical Leave Act (FMLA), but they're not required to pay you during that time.
 Whether you'll receive salary or disability benefits or not, schedule out your expected income and expenses and make sure you can make ends meet.